‘One of the 50 Best Escorted Tours’ (2014) – The Telegraph

 Sicily’s picturesque and historic towns are a feast for the senses, and there will be plenty of time to explore their piazzas and meandering streets, or sample their increasingly renowned and varied wines before ending your day in atmospheric hotels or grand rural estates set in the heart of the Sicilian countryside.
 Our tour is complemented by excellent meals in specially chosen restaurants, wineries and local trattoria, highlighting some of Sicily’s richest gastronomic traditions.

 The expert guides who will accompany you on the tour both know Sicily intimately.
 Their in-depth knowledge and love of the island will be your shortcut to a superb experience of one of Europe’s most celebrated destinations.

-Average rating 5 out of 5 from 385 reviews for Exploring Sicily, according to AITO reviews.
+Our tours receive an average rating of 5 out of 5 from 414 reviews, according to AITO reviews.

 Day 1: Transfer from Catania airport approx. 45 minutes away.
 Arrival and welcome dinner in Siracusa, ancient Syracuse, one of the most important of all ancient Greek cities.

 Day 2: A short journey up the beautiful Anapo valley brings us to the World Heritage Site of Pantalica, an enormous late Bronze Age necropolis, with its many tombs honeycombing the rocky hills.
 After indulging in a traditional Sicilian country lunch near the town of Palazzolo Acreide, we visit the hill-top site of the Greek colony of Akrai before returning to Siracusa.
 An early evening tour of the island of Ortygia, the heart of the ancient city, is followed by dinner at a traditional pizzeria.